Psaki says she will bring 'truth and transparency back' during first White House press briefing

 Psaki doubled down on Biden’s readout of Trump’s letter, again calling it "generous" and "gracious," but said that Biden’s comments are "not an indication of a pending call with the former president."

-The House made history last week and impeached Trump for a second time.
+The House of Representatives made history last week and impeached Trump for a second time.
 At this point, it is unclear when the Senate could begin an impeachment trial, but Psaki said that the president hopes the Senate can "multi-task."

 "We are confident that, just like the American people can, the Senate can also multi-task and they can do their constitutional duty while continuing to conduct the business of the American people," Psaki said.
 "He's going to leave the mechanics to Congress on how to moves forward with impeachment."